JamesMGreene/nestdb/README.md

 Once the datastore is fully loaded, it also emits a `"loaded"` event that you can add a listener for.

+Whenever any datastore is fully loaded, the `Datastore` object itself emits a global `"created"` event that you can add a listener for.

 #### Type 1: In-memory only datastore (no need to load)

 ```js